HACKERMEN-ORG/hackermen-neovim-config-file/README.md

 ## FAQ: Frequent Answers to Questions

-### "Source your own config at the bottom of the init.lua and work froM these sane defaults"
+### "Source your own config at the bottom of the init.lua and work from these sane defaults"

 Then, make changes to the init.lua and send a pull request.